emmanueldev247/emmanueldev247/README.md

 - 🎓 Graduated from ALX SE Cohort 22 — loved every bit of the journey

-- 🧠 I enjoy solving problems and building systems that are both functional and user-centered
+- 🧩 I enjoy building systems that are both functional and user-centered

 - 🛠️ I genuinely enjoy debugging and problem-solving — always embracing the challenges and growth